Al-Hurr ibn Yazid Al-Tamimi: News from Kufa

 During day two or day three with al-Hurr's company, Kufan civilians approach al-Husayn with news from Kufa.
 Immediately, al-Hurr made arrangements to detain these Kufans or send them back.
 However, al-Husayn extended his protection to the civilians under the compromised issued by al-Hurr himself.
 These dedicated supporters of al-Husayn convey news of the city's betrayal and Ubayd Allah's transgressions.
 Al-Husayn's cousin, Muslim ibn Aqil, had been initially successful in building amicable relations for al-Husayn with the Kufan people.
 However, in order to exterminate any opposition to the next Umayyad caliph, Yazid I ibn Mu’awiya, this caliph appointed Ubayd Allah ibn Ziyad as the new Kufan governor to quell rising rebellion.
 Thus under the threat of bloodshed and violence from the Umayyad dynasty, the Kufans lapsed.
 Moreover, Ubayd Allah ibn Ziyad ordered Muslim ibn Aqil to be violently killed shortly after.

 This raises the desperation of al-Husayn's situation even further.
 The truth of Kufan desertion and failed allegiance is now a reality.
 Historical accounts are unclear whether al-Hurr realized the impending outcome of Ubayd Allah ibn Ziyad's orders of execution.
 Without any room for lingering hesitation, al-Hurr responded immediately to al-Husayn's attempt to escape the army the following morning.

 In the marginal period after al-Husayn's escape attempt, Ubayd Allah reply to al-Hurr's earlier letter is brought by messenger.
 Ubayd Allah orders al-Hurr to halt Husayn in a barren region far from a populated village or immediate water source.
 Moreover, the governor commands al-Hurr to execute his orders under the observance of the sent messenger.
 Al-Hurr immediately compels al-Husayn and his followers to stop and pitch camp.
 Al-Husayn objects to the vulnerable location, deprived of water or natural fortification.
 Al-Hurr may have recognized this lapse in basic warrior virtue, but replied to al-Husayn that the orders must be obeyed.
 If Ubayd Allah's issued orders were not obeyed, the messenger, also sent as a spy, may have taken alternative measures to tighten the situation.
-This location of captivity has two names within in historical accounts.
+This location of captivity has two names in historical accounts.
 Less popular is the place of al-Taft, recognized to be near the Euphrates river.
 The most widely recognized name of al-Husayn's stopping point is Karbala, which is defined in Iraq as a place of sorrow.
 Camp at Karbala was made on the 2nd day of Muharram 61 A.H./680 A.D.